lucas-ingemar/packtrak/README.md

 ## Manager specific setttings.
 Take dnf for example.
 Should be able to list coprs that should be installed.
-That needs to be solved Maybe there could be something like dependencies for each manager as well That have its own table in the state
+That needs to be solved Maybe there could be something like dependencies for each manager as well That have its own table in the state.